Veterans United Home Loans Reviews

 - You are the spouse of a service member who has died in the line of duty or as a result of a service-related disability.

 If you don’t meet these minimum service requirements, you may still be eligible, though.
 (The VA’s criteria are more nuanced than the above guidelines provided by Veterans United.)
-One of the company’s home loan specialists can help you navigate your options.
+One of its home loan specialists can help you navigate your options.

 You also have to meet Veterans United’s mortgage loan requirements, which affect how much mortgage you can afford.
-Veterans United doesn’t specifically state its own lending criteria, but it does provide general guidelines for meeting other VA lenders’ requirements.
-Notably, it recommends borrowers to have a credit score of at least 620, which is higher than industry norms.
+While it doesn’t publicly list all its criteria, it recommends a minimum credit score of 620, which is slightly higher than some competitors.
+Loan approval also depends on your income, debt-to-income ratio, and other financial factors.

 Cost and fees